 LGBTQ Cultural Competence Training

-Nurses receive two contact hours when they complete this training focused on providing respectful and quality healthcare to patients who identify as LGBTQ+.
+Nurses receive two contact hours when they complete this training focused on providing respectful and quality healthcare to patients who identify as LGBTQ+, including intersex and asexual individuals.
 This course from Wild Iris Medical Education aims to give nurses tools to eliminate discrimination or stigmatization in healthcare by covering such topics as legal issues, privacy, delivering culturally competent care, and managing risk factors and their clinical implications.

 The $18 course is accredited by the ANCC and approved by the California Board of Registered Nursing.
 The material is delivered online via a self-paced module, followed by an online assessment.
 Only students who earn 70% or higher on the assessment earn credit.
 Nurses in Washington, D.C. should complete the District of Columbia-specific version of the course.

 It's About Time: Why Students Deserve Comprehensive Sexuality Education

 Offered by the National Association of Student Nurses (NASN), this program was originally a presentation at the NASN 2019 Conference.
 The course presents a case for more comprehensive sexuality education beyond the traditional "abstinence only" approach.
 It shows how it is vital to improving public health outcomes in teens and young adults.
 The course also discusses how the current approaches to sexual education exclude LGBTQ+ and other marginalized groups, putting them at risk for poor health outcomes.

 Designed for nurses interested in child and adolescent health and development, the course is free to NASN members and $20 for nonmembers.
 Nurses earn 1.25 contact hours upon completion of the online modules and assessment.
 The course is accredited by ANCC.

 Additional Resources for LGBTQ+ Care